 Each fraction can be reduced to it’s simplest form, in which the numerator and denominator are as small as possible.
 To simplify a fraction you have to first find the greatest common factor of the numerator and denominator.
-You then have to divide the numerator and denominator by the biggest possible integer (whole number).For example, we have the following fraction:
+You then have to divide the numerator and denominator by the biggest possible integer: the Greatest Common Factor (GCF).For example, we have the following fraction:

 The numerator (12) and the denominator (18) are both divisible by 6 (so the largest number that goes exactly into both 12 and 18 is 6 and therefore the greatest common factor is 6).
 Therefore if you divide the numerator and denominator by 6, you can write the fraction as:

 You can also simplify a fraction in steps.
 So 12⁄18 can also be written as 6⁄9 (the numerator and denominator can both be divided by 2).
 However, both 6 and 9 can also be divided by 3, so you can write 6⁄9 as 2⁄3.
 2⁄3 is the simplest form.

 12⁄18 = 6⁄9 = 2⁄3